 Nahum 3:19, “Nothing can heal your wound; your injury is fatal.
 Everyone who hears the news about you claps his hands at your fall, for who has not felt your endless cruelty?”

-Nineveh once had responded to the preaching of Jonah and turned from their evil ways to serve the Lord God Jehovah.
-But 150 years later, Nineveh returned to idolatry, violence and arrogance (Nahum 3:1-4).
-Once again God sends one of His prophets to Nineveh preaching judgment in the destruction of the city and exhorting them to repentance.
-Sadly, the Ninevites did not heed’s Nahum’s warning and the city was brought under the dominion of Babylon.
+Nineveh once had responded to the preaching of Jonah and turned from their evil ways to serve the Lord God.
+But 150 years later, Nineveh returned to idolatry, violence, and arrogance (Nahum 3:1–4).
+Once again God sends one of His prophets to Nineveh warning of judgment in the form of the destruction of their city and exhorting them to repentance.
+Sadly, the Ninevites did not heed’s Nahum’s warning, and the city was brought under the dominion of Babylon.

-Paul repeats Nahum 1:15 in Romans 10:15 in regard to the Messiah and His ministry, as well as the apostles of Christ in His time.
+Paul uses shades of the imagery of Nahum 1:15 in Romans 10:15 in regard to the ministry of the Messiah and the apostles.
 It may also be understood of any minister of the Gospel whose business it is to "preach the Gospel of peace."
 God has made peace with sinners by the blood of Christ, and has given to His people the peace that “transcends all understanding” (Philippians 4:7).
 The preacher’s work is also to "bring glad tidings of good things" (KJV), such as reconciliation, righteousness, pardon, life, and eternal salvation by a crucified Christ.
 The preaching of such a Gospel, and bringing such news, make their feet beautiful.
 The imagery here is of one who runs to others, eager and joyful to proclaim the Good News.

 God is patient and slow to anger.
-He gives every country time to proclaim Him as their Lord.
+He gives every country time to repent of sin and follow Him as Lord.
 But He is not mocked.
-Any time a country turns away from Him to serve its own motives, He steps in with judgment.
-Almost 220 years ago, the United States was formed as a nation guided by principles found in the Bible.
-In the last 50 years that has changed, and we are turning daily in the opposite direction.
-As Christians it is our duty to stand up for biblical principles and scriptural truth, for Truth is our country’s only hope.
+Any time a country turns away from Him and rejects righteousness, evil results, and He steps in with judgment.
+This was true for Assyria, and it will be true for any nation today.
+As Christians it is our duty to stand up for biblical principles and proclaim Christ, for it is only in repentance and the life-changing message of the gospel that any country can find hope.